mm80843/T3.5/docs/Benef/PBN__Benef_1207.md

 # __Early hotspot detection__

-## Name of the Benefit

-WBS can detect emerging local hotspots, allowing for empirical deployment of testing centers and targeted interventions

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing WBS can lead to early detection and mitigation of disease outbreaks, reducing the spread and impact of the disease.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1350.md)